jcts3/senecaTest/README.md

 yarn post-c-inv
 ```

 for the GetCourse, GetSession and PostSession endpoints respectively.
 In order to utilise these, env.json needs to be modified to contain the correct dynamoDB table in the cloud.
 (This presume the stack has been built.)
+Obviously, in order to utilise the GET endpoint, appropriate POSTs must have been made.
+Additional manual testing was also done with Postman as a smoke test.

 # Design